-- (1) Except as otherwise noted, the listed entities, individuals or group have sole investment power and sole voting power as to all shares set forth opposite their names. - (2) The percentages are based on 2,392,107 shares of our class A common stock and 10,000,000 shares of our class B common stock outstanding as of the record date.
+- (1) Beneficial ownership as reported in the above table has been determined in accordance with Rule 13d-3 under the Securities Exchange Act, and is not necessarily indicative of beneficial ownership for any other purpose.
+Except as otherwise noted, the listed entities, individuals or group have sole investment power and sole voting power as to all shares set forth opposite their names, and the business address for each listed person or entity is Three Lincoln Centre, 5430 LBJ Freeway, Suite 1700, Dallas, Texas 75240-2697. - (2) The percentages set forth above and in the following footnotes are based on 2,397,107 shares of our class A common stock and 10,000,000 shares of our class B common stock outstanding as of the record date.
 As already discussed, each share of our class A common stock entitles its holder to one vote and each share of our class B common stock entitles its holder to ten votes with respect to the election of directors and one vote on all other matters.
-In certain instances, shares of our class B common stock are automatically convertible into shares of our class A common stock. - (3) The business address of NL, Kronos Worldwide and Harold C. and Annette C. Simmons is Three Lincoln Centre, 5430 LBJ Freeway, Suite 1700, Dallas, Texas 75240-2697. - (4) Harold C. Simmons and the following persons or entities related to him are the direct holders of the following percentages of the outstanding shares of NL common stock:
+In certain instances, shares of our class B common stock are automatically convertible into shares of our class A common stock. - (3) The following is a description of certain related entities or persons that may be deemed to beneficially own outstanding shares of our common stock.